filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-power-actor/index.md

 func MinerConsensusCount() MinerConsensusCountReturn {}
 ```

-Returns the total number of miners that have more than the consensus minimum amount of storage active.
+Returns the total number of miners that have more than the minimum amount of active storage.

 `uint`  MinerConsensusCountMethodNum = 196739875.